Oireachtas finance committee to ask Davy for explanation of events leading to fine

 John McGuinness, Fianna Fáil TD for Carlow-Kilkenny and chair of the committee, said it would raise the issue with the Central Bank when it comes before them next week, and intends to write to Davy and invite the stockbroker to appear before it.

-The Central Bank investigation found Davys breached rules, did not take reasonable steps to identify whether a conflict of interest arose, and concluded that the firm’s controls weren’t up to scratch.
+The Central Bank investigation found Davy breached rules, did not take reasonable steps to identify whether a conflict of interest arose, and concluded that the firm’s controls weren’t up to scratch.

 Solidarity TD Mick Barry, who is a member of the committee, said the intention is to “keep this issue on the agenda in the coming weeks.
 I particularly look forward to engaging with the Minister on the issue”